 Enhanced Crisis Assessment and treatment is a clinical service based in the emergency department and performs prompt mental health assessment and coordination for treatment if appropriate.
 Our clinicians provide specialised assessments, consultations and referrals for people of any age experiencing a mental health crisis when presenting to the Emergency Department.

-We work collaboratively with patients and their families, or carers in the assessment and treatment of mental disorders to: Facilitate collaborative and seamless transfer of care to other services where appropriate.
-We provide a comprehensive acute Mental Health Service to the patient which maximizes the use of supports available within the patient's usual community and social environment.
+We work collaboratively with patients and their families or carers in the assessment and treatment of mental disorders to facilitate collaborative and seamless transfer of care to other services where appropriate.
+We provide a comprehensive acute mental health service to the patient which maximises the use of supports available within the patient's usual community and social environment.

 Our service can be accessed by people of any age who are experiencing a mental health crisis.

 These services should be used by people involved in a mental health emergency in the community.
-These might include: Individuals who feel that they need urgent assistance, Families or carers of those with a mental illness, Members of the general public who witness a mental health crisis and need assistance.
+These might include: Individuals who feel that they need urgent assistance, families or carers of those with a mental illness or members of the general public who witness a mental health crisis and need assistance.
 It may also include health professionals and community welfare service providers.

-Presenting to the Emergency Department where an initial face to face assessment will take place to determine.
+Presenting to the Emergency Department where an initial face to face assessment will take place.

 Referrals must be made to Mental Health Regional Triage Service 1300 363 788.
 Patients can self-refer to this service.

 It provides 24-hour access to mental health services across the region and is the single point of initial contact.